frederic-perez/AmE-dictionary/data/dictionary.md

 __food bank__
 __food processor__
 __food stall__
+__food stand__ _n_ A food kiosk or food booth (also food stand, temporary food service facility) is generally a temporary structure used to prepare and sell food to the general public, usually where large groups of people are situated outdoors in a park, at a parade, near a stadium or otherwise.
 __food-handler’s permit__
 __foodie__ _n_ _informal_ One who has an ardent or refined interest in food; a gourmet. _A foodie and a friend._
 __foodstuffs__